blaisep/reflections/lesson3.md

   * If it were all in a single document, then I would use Google Docs, but that would be difficult for text-only files.
   * I suppose another strategy would be to put files in staging directories and manually merge.

+###When would you want to make changes in a separate branch rather than directly in master?
+What benefits does each approach have?

+  * Making changes in the separate branch allows me to insulate my change from the working version.
+  * Making changes on the master branch means that everyone else can access my change if they need to.